mvolkmann/web-translate/README.md

 }
 ```

-After running `npm run gentran` again and selecting "Spanish"
+Run `npm run gentran` again.
+Selecting "Spanish" from the dropdown.
-from the dropdown, that translation will be displayed.
+The new translation for "Hello" in Spanish will now be displayed.

-Can it possibly be any easier than this?
-I don't think so!
+## Summary

+web-translate provides the simplest approach to
+language translations in web applications that I have seen!